Budapest Airport Guide 2026: Terminals & Transport

 Terminal 2A vs Terminal 2B: Which One Will You Use?

 The single most important thing to know before arriving at Budapest Airport is which sub-terminal your flight uses.
 Getting this wrong doesn’t mean disaster, but it does mean an unnecessary walk and a minor confidence crisis.
-Here’s the complete breakdown of Budapest airport terminals 2A and 2B so you arrive — and depart — from exactly the right door.
+Here’s the complete breakdown of Budapest airport terminals 2A and 2B so you arrive, and depart, from exactly the right door.

 Moving Between 2A and 2B: What You Need to Know